Texas Tech University

 water

-The Water Resources Center (WRC) was established by the Texas Tech University Board of Regents in 1965.
-Since its inception, the WRC has encouraged, conducted, and coordinated water resources research and related activities.
-To accomplish this purpose, WRC has adopted a multiphase approach, encompassing research, education, and public service.
-The WRC also provides public services (both locally and statewide) through its publications, seminars, workshops, and as a resources contact with access to water-related experts throughout the campus.
+The Water and the Environment Research Center (WATER) was established by the Texas Tech University Board of Regents in 1965.
+Since its inception, the center has encouraged, conducted, and coordinated water resources research and related activities.
+To accomplish this purpose, WATER has adopted a multiphase approach, encompassing research, education, and public service.
+The center also provides public services (both locally and statewide) through its publications, seminars, workshops, and as a resources contact with access to water-related experts throughout the campus.

 Research Focus

-The WRC's research activities focus on current water issues of regional importance to the Texas High Plains and encompass state, national, and international water issues that are of common concern.
-The operating philosophy of the WRC is that the highest priority for research activities should be accorded to concerns inherent in ensuring the High Plains region has water supplies that are adequate in quantity and quality to meet the region's needs.
+The WATER center’s research activities focus on current water issues of regional importance to the Texas High Plains and encompass state, national, and international water issues that are of common concern.
+The operating philosophy of the center is that the highest priority for research activities should be accorded to concerns inherent in ensuring the High Plains region has water supplies that are adequate in quantity and quality to meet the region's needs.
 Thus, three objectives have been identified:

 1. Augmentation: Increasing the supply of available water